Round table question: What is the significance and potential value of big data?

 As a subscriber to SearchDataManagement.co.UK you know that information is a valuable asset.
 Some authors have suggested that up to 80% of the value of a financial services company rests in its information about its products, customers and staff.
 And even for a simple manufacturing company the equivalent figure is up to 40%.For many, the “big data problem” is one for the technologists to solve: sorting out how large data sets can be stored and accessed and so on.

-But the bigger the data set, the greater its value and the greater the need to ensure that when it is accessed and analysed the interpretation of the data is correct.
+But the bigger the data set, the greater its value and the greater the need to ensure that when it is accessed and analyzed the interpretation of the data is correct.
 This means that for big data we still need a high-quality definition of the data and we also need the quality of the data itself to be as high as possible.

 The softer data management skills of analysis, communication, negotiation and arbitration are still required to produce the metadata for all of this data.
 For structured data the definitions of the business entities and characteristics represented by the data need to be defined, as they would need to be for any data set.
-But for most organisations, the majority of this big data will be unstructured – or multimedia – data, such as emails, letters, reports, recordings and so on, and it is this category of data that really needs extra attention so that it is correctly analysed and understood.
+But for most organizations, the majority of this big data will be unstructured – or multimedia – data, such as emails, letters, reports, recordings and so on, and it is this category of data that really needs extra attention so that it is correctly analyzed and understood.

 To be of value, the quality of this data must also be maintained: It needs to be sufficiently accurate for its future use, it needs to be up to date and it needs to be complete.
 Procedures must be in place to ensure that when data is created it is of good quality.